-Hello, and welcome to my site!
-I’m Dr. Melissa “Melle” Ridley Elmes, Assistant Professor of English and Medieval Literature at Lindenwood University.
+Hello, and welcome to my site.
+I’m Dr. Melissa “Melle” Ridley Elmes, Associate Professor of English and Gender Studies and writer of poetry, fiction, and nonfiction.

-This site includes pages featuring my academic publications and editorial record, my published poetry, fiction, and nonfiction, a list and description of courses I have taught, current research projects, publications, service and community outreach efforts, and a blog that is intended to serve as a record of my experiences in the classroom first as a student, and then as a teacher/researcher/writer and new professor, as well as reflecting on my experiences with writing and publishing.
+This site includes pages featuring my academic publications and editorial record, my published poetry, fiction, and nonfiction, a list and descriptions of courses I have taught, and a blog that considers my experiences in the classroom first as a student, and then as a teacher/researcher/writer and new professor, as well as reflecting on my experiences with writing and publishing.
 It is my hope that the blog in particular will become a resource for graduate students seeking to enter and successfully navigate and complete advanced degrees; for other new professors at the start of their careers; for teachers and instructors seeking interesting and different ways to approach the work of teaching; and for anyone with interests in medieval studies, in academia, in teaching, or in writing.
 As a scholar/writer who is deeply invested in public engagement and the public good of the humanities and of education, the blog provides an avenue for me to engage in that work regularly.